rmatta/WWDCAlertApp/README.md

 Here's my [blog post](http://rmatta.com/post/45835633260/wwdc-alert-app) on the App.

+_Note: The app stops refreshing every 2 minutes when it is foregrounded.
+So if you leave the app open and running and the device is not locked, it will NOT auto-refresh._

 #### Build Instructions

 This app uses [Cocoapods](http://www.cocoapods.org).
 If you haven't used it before, one of the key things to make sure is that you build from `WWDCAlert.xcworkspace` and not `WWDCAlert.xcodeproj`.
 In other words, do NOT open `WWDCAlert.xcodeproj` in Xcode; instead, use `WWDCAlert.xcworkspace` and build WWDCAlert target to run on a device.